-EasyDMA, in combination with an automated packet assembler, packet disassembler, automated CRC generator and CRC checker, makes it easy to configure and use the RADIO.
-See the following figure for details.
+EasyDMA in combination with an automated packet assembler and packet disassembler, and an automated CRC generator and CRC checker, makes it very easy to configure and use the RADIO.
+See RADIO block diagram on page 184 for details.

 Figure 59: RADIO block diagram